Expulsion of Cham Albanians

-The expulsion of Cham Albanians from Greece was the forced migration and ethnic cleansing of thousands of Cham Albanians from settlements of Chameria in Thesprotia, Greece - after the Second World War to Albania, at the hands of elements of the Greek Resistance: the National Republican Greek League (EDES) (1944) and EDES veteran resistance fighters (1945); the expulsion was encouraged by the Allied mission under Colonel C.M.
-Woodhouse.
-The causes of the expulsion were multifaceted and remain a matter of debate among historians.
-Modern historiographical narratives argue that the causes involved the pre-existing Greek policies which targeted the minority and sought its elimination and local property disputes which were instrumentalized after WWII while Cham collaboration with the Axis forces is specifically invoked in post-war Greek historiography.
-In socialist Albanian historiography (1945-1991) the events of the expulsion received no special attention and were downplayed, while after 1991 it was upgraded and became part of the national narrative for obvious political and financial reasons.
-The estimated number of Cham Albanians expelled from Epirus to Albania and Turkey varies: figures include 14,000, 19,000, 20,000, 25,000 and 30,000.
-According to Cham reports this number should be raised to c.
-35,000.
+The expulsion of Cham Albanians from Greece was the forced migration and ethnic cleansing of thousands of Cham Albanians from settlements of Chameria in Thesprotia, Greece after the Second World War to Albania, at the hands of elements of the Greek Resistance: the National Republican Greek League (EDES) (1944) and EDES veteran resistance fighters (1945).
+The causes of the expulsion remain a matter of debate among historians.
+The estimated number of Cham Albanians expelled from Epirus mostly to Albania varies from 14,000 to 35,000.